oslabs-beta/KafkaCourier/README.md

 **Blurb:**
 **Kafka Courier is a lightweight, open-source monitoring tool that provides visualization and tracking features for your Kafka clusters.
 It is built with the objective of enhancing developer productivity and streamlining troubleshooting by offering live updates of Kafka clusters and their key metrics.**
 ---
-**Getting Started**
+# **Getting Started**
 Go to —----.com
-Login with your gmail
+Login with your Gmail
-Enter your Kafka API Key, API secret and Server URI.
+Enter your Kafka API Key, API secret, and Server URI.
 Enjoy watching your data come to life!
 ---

-**Features**
+# **Features**
 Create a giphy or screen recording of each feature:
-Login + Entering Credentials
+- Login + Entering Credentials
-Dashboard / Landing page
+- Dashboard / Landing page
-Clicking to Topics and watching the graphical data Clicking on Accounts to change credential information Logout?
+- Clicking to Topics and watching the graphical data
+- Clicking on Accounts to change credential information
+- Logout?
 ---

 **Built With**